-BUAD 600 Management Information and Communication Systems

-This course is designed to provide students with an understanding of the importance and the role of Management Information Systems through the application of e-commerce, internet and other information technologies in making better decisions affecting the success of an organization, and the types of information systems that support business functions.
+BUAD 600 Management Information and Communication Systems 3 Credits the types of information systems that support business functions.
 Emphasis will be placed on the IT infrastructure, communication networks, planning, development, installation and maintenance of business computer applications that are utilized in the typical business environment.
 The course also addresses some ethical issues created by the overwhelming influence of IT in every aspect of people's lives including business, educational and social transactions.
 Prerequisite: at least one undergraduate information systems course.